CristianBuca/The-Aunans/README.md

 ![Navigation Menu](https://github.com/CristianBuca/The-Aunans/blob/main/docs/feature-img/nav-menu.png)
 </details>

-The navigation bar was built with Bootstrap and customised for the app's purpose.
+The navigation bar was built with Bootstrap and customized for the app's purpose.
 It is fully responsive to different screen widths and fixed to the top of the page to enable users to quickly navigate trough the pages.
 On medium size screens and higher, the Call to Arms button is displayed enabling users to access the guild' application form.

 *User stories solved by this feature:*